papir805/craigslist_web_scraper/README.md

 # CL_tutoring_scraper - ETL Web Scraper
-## Goal: To build a dataset of tutoring prices that can be used to understand my competition as a math tutor
+## Goal: To curate a dataset of math tutoring prices that can be used to understand the local and national competition.
-As a math tutor, a majority of my business comes from word-of-mouth recommendations or Craigslist (CL) and I wanted to understand my competition on CL better.
-I built this web scraper, using Python, to grab prices of tutors from the services section, then stored the information in a PostgreSQL database, to be used later in exploratory data analysis (EDA).
-Because I tutor math in addition to teaching, I'm curious to know how my prices compare to other tutors in my neighboring areas, as well as in other parts of the country.
+As someone who runs a tutoring business, the majority of my business comes from Craigslist (CL), and I wanted to understand my competition better.
+I was curious to know how my prices compare to those of other tutors in neighboring areas as well as in other parts of the country.
+Using Python, I built this web scraper to scrape the prices of tutors from posts in the services section of CL, then store the information in a PostgreSQL database to be used later in analysis.
+>>>>>>> updated readme

 Important Python libraries used: `Requests`, `BeautifulSoup`, `Pandas`, `NumPy`, `Psycopg2`, and `Sklearn`, among others.